momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 2. Use relevant websites to download GIS data.

 ### Terms to know
-[Census block group](https://www2.census.gov/geo/pdfs/reference/GARM/Ch11GARM.pdf): The smallest geographic unit in which the Census unit collects census data.
+- [Census block group](https://www2.census.gov/geo/pdfs/reference/GARM/Ch11GARM.pdf): The smallest geographic unit in which the Census unit collects census data.
+- TIGER Lines: Geographic features for all 50 states from the  *Topographically Integrated Geographic Encoding and Referencing* database(thus the acronym TIGER).
+Examples of TIGER line products are rivers, roads, and administrative boundaries such as counties.

 #### GIS Data Sources: Where to go?
 As mentioned in the [introduction](https://github.com/momiji15/yearntolearn/blob/master/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md